ykubo82/HybridRL/README.md

 Line 308 in bp.py for the inputs

-*for bp.py, the specific learning rates (we carefully tune the learning rate on each task) are as follows:
+*for bp.py, the specific learning rates (the other learning rates and results are available in our supplemental file: Section 6) are as follows:

 Task             | learning rate for actor | learning rate for critic
 -------------    | -------------           |-------------